guildai/guild.ai/pages/docs/guides/create-object-detector.md

 Save your changes to `guild.yml`.

-By extending `gpkg.object-detect/faster-rcnn-resnet-50` we inherit the model configuration, which includes a full workflow for building an object detector.
+By extending `faster-rcnn-resnet-50`, our model inherits its operations, which support a complete full workflow for building RCNN object detectors with a ResNet-50 backbone.

-List operations again:
+List the model operations again:

 ``` command
 guild ops
 ```

-Guild shows the following operations:
+Guild shows the new list of operations, which are inherited from `faster-rcnn-reset-50`:

 ``` output
 ./detector:detect             Detect images using a trained detector